arq5x/poretools/README.md

                             FAST5 files in TAB delimited format
-        nucdist             Get the nucl. composition of a set of FAST5 files qualdist            Get the qual score composition of a set of FAST5 files
+        nucdist             Get the nucl. composition of a set of FAST5 files qualdist            Get the qual score composition of a set of FAST5 files winner              Get the longest read from a set of FAST5 files wiggle              Plot the observed signals for FAST5 reads.

 Examples